 The HF is designed to record basic information about the composition of the household immediately after making contact.
-The HF is the 'master document' used by interviewers to decide who to interview, how to treat joiners and leavers of the household, and to record call information and non-interview reasons.
+The HF is the 'master document' used by interviewers to decide who to interview, how to treat joiners and leavers of the household, and to record call information and reasons for non-interview.
 The date the HF is completed is provided in hhcomps.
 The number of interviews completed in the household is given in hhivws.